-Teaching at Vanderbilt will be held on Thursday, August 16th, 2018
+Teaching at Vanderbilt was held on Thursday, August 16th, 2018

 The orientation features an introduction to strategies for launching a successful teaching career at Vanderbilt, with concurrent sessions on a variety of practical topics.
 Teaching at Vanderbilt is an opportunity for new faculty to meet each other and to learn how the Center for Teaching can support them throughout their Vanderbilt careers.

 PLEASE NOTE: “Teaching at Vanderbilt” features specific strategies for launching your teaching career at Vanderbilt, and is distinct from and complementary to the more general New Faculty Orientation sponsored by the Provost’s Office in August.
 Thus, faculty who will play an instructional role at Vanderbilt are encouraged to attend both events.